Donal Keogan captained Meath to the Tailteann Cup last year. Photo: David Mullen/www.cyberimages.net.

 As the Railway Cup concept began to wane in recent times various attempts were made to revive them including fixing the games abroad.
 Yet their drop in popularity continued.

-Now the restoration of an inter-provincial competition is part of the seven core 'enhancements' recommended by the Football Review Committee under the chairmanship of Jim Gavin.
+Now the restoration of an inter-provincial competition is part of the seven core 'enhancements' recommended by the FRC under the chairmanship of Jim Gavin.

 Keogan made his senior debut for Meath in the 2011 O'Byrne Cup and the following year he made his first Leinster SFC appearance when he was selected on the team that took on Wicklow.